pytorch/glow/docs/Optimizations.md

     possible value from the operand can be calculated based on the quantization parameters which represent quantization range [min, max] in fp32.

+  * Quantize(ConvertTo(X)) -> Quantize(X)

+    A sequence of ConvertTo operation followed by Quantize operation is replaced by a Quantize operation.

+  * ConvertTo(Dequantize(X)) -> Dequantize(X)

+    A sequence of Dequantize operation followed by ConvertTo operation is replaced by a Dequanize operation.

+  * Dequantize(Quantize(X))

+    A sequence of Quantize operation followed by Dequantize operation can be replaced with ConvertTo operation if there is mismatch in element types of Quantize node input and Dequantize node output.

 #### Configuring a graph optimization pipeline

 The graph optimizations listed above are each formulated as a FunctionPass,